meshreyast/Blog-Site-Frontend/README.md

 # Blog-Site-Frontend
-This is the frontend part of the Blog site made in react
+This is the frontend part of the Blog site made in react and node js